oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 {% img blog/workflows-workshop/Workflows_email_report.jpg alt:"Todo email report showing each todo item from the Todo application with a boolean indicating completed state" width:"800" %}{: .center-image }

+In this workshop, you'll enhance the SaaS Todo application by creating an automated report using Okta's no-code Workflows platform.

+You will complete the following steps:

+- Building an Okta Workflows flow and automation
+- Scheduling the flow to run periodically
+- Enhancing an SaaS Todo application with a new API service
+- Calling the API service to retrieve todos items from an application
+- Creating a todo summary and sending the summary via email
+- Testing the flow

+> The workshop uses a local application to make it straightforward to connect to its API without needing to deploy the application in the cloud.
+>
+> The local setup is for demonstration purposes only.
+In the real world, the application would be deployed in the cloud.

 |Posts in the enterprise-ready workshop series|
 | --- |
 | 1.
 [How to Get Going with the On-Demand SaaS Apps Workshops](/blog/2023/07/27/enterprise-ready-getting-started) |